mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 ### 5. Avoid dependency of test block from another test block

 In cases where a test file has several test blocks, each test block or `it()` should be independent from each other.
 Appending exclusivity (`.only()`) or inclusivity (`.skip`) should work normally and should not rely on state generated from other tests.
 It will make individual test verification faster and deterministic.
-Cypress has a [section that explains](https://docs.cypress.io/guides/references/best-practices.html#Having-tests-rely-on-the-state-of-previous-tests) it in detail.
+Cypress has a {{< newtabref href="https://docs.cypress.io/guides/references/best-practices.html#Having-tests-rely-on-the-state-of-previous-tests" title="section that explains" >}} it in detail.

 ### 6. Avoid nested blocks